niccoloalexander/prime-day-2020/README.md

 "*Amazon Prime Day is an annual deal event exclusively for Prime members, delivering two days of epic deals on products on all kind of businesses and brands."*

 * What was the impact of Prime Day on Sales?
-* Is advertising efficient during the event?
+* Was advertising efficient during the event?
 * What type of advertising worked best?

 ### Credit